alchemyplatform/aa-sdk/site/packages/aa-alchemy/signer/toViemAccount.md

 # toViemAccount

 The `toViemAccount` method is used to adapt the AlchemySigner into a viem [`WalletClient`](https://viem.sh/docs/clients/wallet#local-accounts-private-key-mnemonic-etc) compatible `LocalAccoun`.
-This is particularly useful if you're already using viem and want to use the signer as an EOA.
+This is particularly useful if you are already using viem and want to use the signer as an EOA.

 ::: warning
 This method throws if there is no authenticated user.